eht16/python-logstash-async/docs/usage.rst

 -----

-`AsynchronousLogstashHandler` is a custom logging handler which sends Logstash messages using UDP and TCP.
-For example:
+`AsynchronousLogstashHandler` is a custom logging handler which sends Logstash messages using UDP and TCP. (`SynchronousLogstashHandler` is a synchronous alternative) For example:

 .. code-block:: python